biganth/Aurelia-Visual-Studio/README.md

 ##A template to get started with Aurelia in Visual Studio

+You will need to have node and git installed to run these commands.

 In the root of your project run the following commands:

 ```